H-rry/banana/README.md

 # Project Banana 🍌

-This repository contains a hybrid application with a React frontend and a Flask backend.
+This repository contains a game!
+Using a React frontend and a Flask backend.

 ## Project Structure